bigfix/developer.bigfix.com/site/reference/types/bes-action.md

 # operator site flag of &lt;bes action&gt; : boolean

-Returns `True` if the action is propagated from a non-master operator&amp;#39;s site.
+Returns `True` if the action is propagated from a non-master operator&#39;s site.

 # parameter &lt;string&gt; of &lt;bes action&gt; : string

 Some Fixlets allow the Console Operator to customize the Action.
 When they are triggered, the BES Console displays a dialog prompting the user for certain Action parameters.
-For a given Action, this inspector returns value of the parameter specified by &amp;lt;string&amp;gt;.
+For a given Action, this inspector returns value of the parameter specified by &lt;string&lt;.

 # parameter of &lt;bes action&gt; : bes action parameter